 - 4.2 Overall responsibility for managing the risk of fraud has been delegated to the Director of Business Support.
-These responsibilities include: - developing a fraud risk profile and undertaking a regular review of fraud risks associated with each of the key organisational objectives in order to keep the profile current - establishing an effective Anti-Fraud Policy and Fraud Response Plan, commensurate with the level of fraud risk identified in the fraud risk profile - designing an effective control environment to prevent fraud commensurate with the fraud risk profile - operating appropriate pre-employment screening measures - establishing appropriate mechanisms for: - reporting fraud risk issues - reporting significant incidents of fraud to the Accounting Officer - reporting to DoF and the C&AG in accordance with MPMNI Annex 4.7; and - coordinating assurances about the effectiveness of the Anti-Fraud Policy to support the Governance Statement - liaising with the Audit and Risk Assurance Committee - making sure that all staff have been made aware of the organisation's Anti-Fraud Policy and know what their responsibilities are in relation to combating fraud - ensuring that appropriate anti-fraud training and development opportunities are available to appropriate staff in order to meet their responsibilities - ensuring that vigorous and prompt investigations are carried out if fraud occurs or is suspected.
-This will be effected through a Fraud Investigation Oversight Group (FIOG)
+These responsibilities include: - developing a fraud risk profile and undertaking a regular review of fraud risks associated with each of the key organisational objectives in order to keep the profile current - establishing an effective Anti-Fraud Policy and Fraud Response Plan, commensurate with the level of fraud risk identified in the fraud risk profile - designing an effective control environment to prevent fraud commensurate with the fraud risk profile - operating appropriate pre-employment screening measures - establishing appropriate mechanisms for: - reporting fraud risk issues - reporting significant incidents of fraud to the Accounting Officer - reporting to DoF and the C&AG in accordance with MPMNI Annex 4.9; and - coordinating assurances about the effectiveness of the Anti-Fraud Policy to support the Governance Statement - liaising with the Audit and Risk Assurance Committee - making sure that all staff have been made aware of the organisation's Anti-Fraud Policy and know what their responsibilities are in relation to combating fraud - ensuring that appropriate anti-fraud training and development opportunities are available to appropriate staff in order to meet their responsibilities - ensuring that vigorous and prompt investigations are carried out if fraud occurs or is suspected.
+This will be effected through a Fraud Investigation Oversight Group (FIOG) (a decision may be taken not to establish a FIOG if the suspected fraud is very low value).

-- taking appropriate legal and/or disciplinary action against perpetrators of fraud - taking appropriate disciplinary action against supervisors where supervisory failures have contributed to the commission of the fraud - taking appropriate disciplinary action against staff who fail to report their suspicions of fraud or money laundering - taking appropriate action to recover assets and losses - ensuring that appropriate action is taken to minimise the risk of similar frauds occurring in future - notifying suspected or proven fraud to the Department for Communities (DfC) and the PSNI and for completing the Annual Fraud Return.
+- taking appropriate legal and/or disciplinary action against perpetrators of fraud - taking appropriate disciplinary action against supervisors where supervisory failures have contributed to the commission of the fraud - taking appropriate disciplinary action against staff who fail to report their suspicions of fraud or money laundering - taking appropriate action to recover assets and losses - ensuring that appropriate action is taken to minimise the risk of similar frauds occurring in future - notifying suspected or proven fraud to the Department for Communities (DfC) and for completing the Annual Fraud Return.
 DfC is responsible for advising DoF and the Northern Ireland Audit Office (NIAO).